vEnhance/1802/r08.typ

 For example, if you take 18.701, the instructor will literally _throw away_ the "definitions" of linear transformations you learned in 18.02/18.06/etc. and replace them with the "correct" ones.
 You've seen me do this already.
-Similarly, you will have completely new definitions of derivatives and integrals.
+Similarly, you will have completely new (and rigorous) definitions of derivatives and integrals.
+In some sense, 18.100 is really _redoing_ all of 18.01 and 18.02 with actual proofs.

-A prerequisite to both 18.100 and 18.700-18.703 isn't any particular theory, but proof experience.
+A prerequisite to both 18.100 and 18.701--18.702 isn't any particular theory, but proof experience.
 It used to be that they just threw you to the wolves in 18.100 and you learned by trial by fire (which for the record I thought was idiotic).#footnote[This historical reason is AFAIK why 18.100 is officially listed as one of the possible prerequisites for 18.701.